Need to know

 The Gold, Silver and Bronze system of health insurance introduced by the government in 2019 ranks policies by cover, but there is no guarantee that a lower tier means a cheaper premium.

 You might be surprised how much you can save when you compare health insurance.
-Our own CHOICE editor Pru Engel was told by her insurer her family would get moved to a new Silver Plus policy with less cover and a higher premium, she decided to shop around.
+When CHOICE staffer Pru Engel was told by her insurer her family would be moved to a new Silver Plus policy with less cover and a higher premium, she decided to shop around.

 Silver Plus policies allow you to tailor your health insurance, giving you the level of cover provided by a Silver policy, plus cover for one or more procedures usually only covered by Gold insurance.